DataLab-Platform/DataLab/doc/features/index.rst

 Thus, DataLab validation may be categorized into two types:

-- **Scientific validation**: ensures that the results of computational analysis are accurate and reliable.
+- **Technical validation**: ensures that the results of computational analysis are accurate and reliable.

 - **Functional validation**: checks that the software behaves as expected in a